Baylor Bears football: SMU

-SMU vs. Baylor is a storied college football rivalry, beginning in 1916 and the re-ignited in 2014 after a pause due to conference realignment.
+SMU vs. Baylor is a storied college football rivalry, beginning in 1916 and then re-ignited in 2014 after a pause due to conference realignment.
 The SMU Mustangs and Baylor Bears had a long history in the Southwest Conference, which ended when Baylor moved to the Big 12.
 Both are prominent private universities in Texas, located 100 miles apart.
 Baylor leads the series 39-36-7.

 Houston

 Baylor's rivalry with Houston stems from their days playing each other in the old Southwest Conference, and the aftermath of its dissolution with many Houston fans feeling that inside politics is what kept them out of the inaugural Big 12.
-The two played each other for 20 years from 1976 to 1995, and Baylor currently leads the series 15–14–1 following their recent encounter in the 2024 season.
+The two played each other for 20 years from 1976 to 1995, and the series is currently tied 15–15–1 following their recent encounter in the 2025 season.

 Rice

 The schools both reside 183 miles from each other within the U.S. state of Texas.
 From 1915 to 1995, the teams were members of the Southwest Conference (SWC) and met on an annual basis from 1924 to 1995 with the exception of 1943 and 1944 due to World War II.
 From 1924 to 1975, the game was played exclusively on either the fourth weekend in November or the first weekend in December as the regular season finale for both teams, except for 1963 when Baylor's scheduled game against SMU and Rice's scheduled game against TCU were moved back two weeks from November 23 due to the assassination of John F. Kennedy in Dallas on November 22.
 After the Southwest Conference added Houston as a full-time member in 1976, the annual game between the Bears and Owls was moved to the middle of November where it was played through 1995, with the exception of 1991 when the game was played in mid-October.

 After the breakup of the SWC following the 1995 season, Baylor was among the four SWC schools invited to join the new Big 12 Conference while Rice was left out.
 This brought an end to the annual rivalry between the Bears and Owls, but the teams have faced off intermittently since that time, most recently in 2019.
 The 2016 meeting between the schools was notable for a controversial halftime performance of the Marching Owl Band, who formed a Roman numeral IX in a mocking reference to Title IX and the Baylor University sexual assault scandal.
 The Rice University administration apologized the next day for the gesture.
 However, as of May 2025, there are no plans for the teams to meet again on the football field.